-When deleting another users post for breaking Classlist Community Guidelines, it is best to let the other parent know.
+When deleting another user's post for breaking Classlist Community Guidelines, it is best to let the parent know because they won't get an automated notification saying you deleted it.
 If a post is removed without informing the creator, it can cause tension.
 If possible, send them a message letting them know that you are removing their content as it violates Classlist rules, but be understanding as the parent in question may not have realised.

 Our research with parents tells us they do not want their email used by other parents to send out marketing.

 You may want to highlight to parents that they should not write messages or create events on or using the site from which they, their associates or any other organisation may make any commercial gain.
 They should not use contact details taken from the site to use for off-site marketing purposes either.

 If a parent wishes to promote their business or that of their friends, they can advertise on the site, either via a banner advert or in the Business Directory.
 The PTA gains revenue from this if the business is introduced to Classlist by the PTA.
 Adverts can be ignored by other parents if they choose.

 - Posting info about events such as a party at a pub owned by a parent, at which guests would pay for anything e.g. drinks.

 - Emailing your whole class or year group about a jewellery sale at a friend’s house.
 Of course you can invite a few friends, but you shouldn’t be contacting people you don’t know personally

 There is a fine line between what is acceptable and what isn’t, but just because something is for charity doesn’t mean there isn’t a commercial angle too.